vst/www.thenegation.com/_posts/2014-12-25-the-quest-for-ultimate-e-reading-experience.md

 reading software [Calibre](http://calibre-ebook.com/), it is definitely not convenient as it sounds:

-1. How to synchronise across different devices
+1. How to synchronize across different devices
 2. How to bear with the ugly interface (Reading is impossible)
 3. Time spent for importing/exporting (and De-DRMing if it were not illegal)